plotdb/uploadr/README.md

      - `len`: file size
      - `item`: object in `files` array that is making progress.
    - `opt`: the provider config object.
- - provider function should always return a Promise which resolves when upload is complete.
+ - provider function should always return a Promise which resolves a list of objects when upload is finished.
+   - resolved object in list should contains following members:
+     - `id`: unique id for this file.
+     - `name`: name of this file. fallback to id if omitted.
+     - `url`: url for previewing this file.
+     - `download-url`: url for downloading this file. fallback to `url` if omitted.
+     - `size`: file size. optional
+     - `err`: information if uploading of this file failed.

 #### Widget Customization